iZotope RX vs Splice

 Pros

-• Industry-leading spectral editing and visualization tools
+• Comprehensive spectral editing tools with precise frequency control

 Cons

-• Steep learning curve for beginners and casual users
+• Steep learning curve and complex interface for beginners

 Splice